vaughnw128/vaughnw128/README.md

 Hello!

 My name is Vaughn Woerpel.
-I'm an Application Security Enginner at New Relic.
+I'm a Security Enginner at New Relic.
 Student/Alum of the Rochester Institute of Technology.

 Feel free to check out my repositories, but they're mostly dumb side projects.